mozilla/inclusion/evaluation_tools/coc-assessment-tool/responses-consequences.md

 warnings to long-term removal from participation.
 Typical responses to a code of conduct issue include:

--   Verbal warnings
+-   Verbal warnings.
--   Written warnings
+-   Written warnings.
--   Temporary absence from participation
+-   Temporary absence from participation.
--   Long-term absence from participation
+-   Long-term absence from participation.
 -   Being required to follow a conduct agreement that dictates the process of returning to the community.